BPS Degeneracies and Superconformal Index in Diverse Dimensions: BPS states and gauge theories with real central charges in

 In the context of topological strings we can also consider M5 branes wrapping special Lagrangian submanifolds.
 These correspond to 3d defects in gauge theory, giving the analog of surface operators in the context of 4d gauge theory \cite{GW1,GW2}.
 We will describe the detailed definition of them shortly.
 We can then ask how one may compute the index of the 5d theory in the presence of 3d defects.
 This fits nicely with the above formalism by simply combining the degrees of freedom of the BPS states involving M2 branes ending on M5 branes, which open topological string counts \cite{OV,GSV}:

 where $U_i,V_j$ are the bulk and defect holonomies around $S^1$ respectively and $z_k$ are the flavor symmetries. $z_k$ correspond to K\"ahler classes in the Calabi-Yau.
 This computes the index in the zero monopole number sector.
-To obtain the generalized index of \cite{Kapustin,DGG} with fixed monopole numbers $m_j$, it suffices to take $V_j$ to have a real piece $V_j\rightarrow V_j X_j$ and substituting, {\it after} taking the $|...|^2$, $X_j=q_1^{m_j/2}$, where we have taken the M5-brane to be in the 12-plane\footnote{As noted earlier, we can do a similar generalization of the index for the 5d sector, which for simplicity we will not consider in this paper.}.
+To obtain the generalized index of \cite{Kapustin,DGG} with fixed monopole numbers $m_j$, it suffices to take $V_j$ to have a real piece $V_j\rightarrow V_j X_j$ and substituting, {\it after} taking the $|...|^2$, $X_j=q_1^{m_j/2}$, where we have taken the M5-brane to be in the 12-plane.

 Next we discuss in more detail the connection between M5 branes wrapping Lagrangian submanifolds and gauge theoretic defects (see also \cite{hol}).
 M5 branes wrapped on special Lagrangian submanifolds and filling an $\mathbb{R}^3\subset \mathbb{R}^5$ in space-time correspond to supersymmetric defects preserving half of the supersymmetries (i.e. leading to ${\cal N}=2$ supersymmetry in $3d$).
 We will be mainly considering non-compact Calabi-Yau threefolds which are toric.
 A distinguished class of special Lagrangian cycles in these cases \cite{mina1,mina2} have the topology of $\mathbb{R}\times T^2$ for which a cycle of $T^2$ shrinks at each end.
 In the compact region of the toric 3-fold, where one cycle $w_0$ of $T^2$ shrinks it ends on the web of the toric diagram.
 With no loss of generality let us call this the $(1,0)$ cycle of $T^2$.
 At infinity a cycle $w_\infty$ of the $T^2$ shrinks ending on the `spectators brane'.
 Let us call this direction the $w_\infty =(p,q)$.
 The topology of this Lagrangian submanifold is the lens space $L(q,p)$ which has fundamental group ${\bf Z}_q$.
 As discussed in \cite{CCV} there is an $ {\cal N}=2$ supersymmetric $U(1)$ Chern-Simons gauge theory living on the non-compact 3 dimensions of the wrapped M5 brane, with level $q$.
 Furthermore this theory has a flavor $U(1)$ symmetry associated with the monopole number (corresponding to shifting the angular scalar dual to the photon).
 The $p$ corresponds to the Chern-Simons level for this flavor symmetry.
 Furthermore the position of the brane on the web is determined by the FI-term $\xi_0$ for the $U(1)$ gauge symmetry.
 Such a defect can be defined for any 5d conformal theory arising from toric CY, where the lines of the web pass through the same point.
 As the web is resolved through breathing modes of the web, one per cycle, the spectator $(q,p)$ line where the brane is suspended can intersect a number of edges in the diagram and the brane can end on any of the lines (see Fig \ref{lagg1}).
 In order to make sure the amplitudes is invariant under resolutions, and it is a defect associated to a superconformal theory, we need to sum over all such possible endings.